Qilin: Other cultural representations

-East Asia

 Japan

 Kirin, which has also come to be used as the modern Japanese word for a giraffe, are similar to qilin.
 Japanese art tends to depict the kirin as more deer-like than in Chinese art.
 Alternatively, it is depicted as a dragon shaped like a deer, but with an ox's tail instead of a lion's tail.
 They are also often portrayed as partially unicorn-like in appearance, but with a backwards curving horn.

 Korea

 Girin or kirin (기린) is the Korean form of qilin.
 It is described as a maned creature with the torso of a deer, an ox tail with the hooves of a horse.
 The girin were initially depicted as more deer-like, however over time they have transformed into more horse-like.
-They were one of the four divine creatures along with the dragon, phoenix and turtle.
+They were one of the four divine creatures along with the dragon, phoenix, and turtle.
 Girin were extensively used in Korean royal and Buddhist arts.

 In modern Korean, the term "girin" is used for "giraffe".

-Southeast Asia

 Thailand

 In Thailand, the qilin is known as "gilen" (กิเลน), and is a member of the pantheon of Thai Himapant forest mythical animals.
 It is most probable that the Gilen was introduced into the pantheon under the influence of the Tai Yai who came down from Southern China to settle in Siam in ancient times, and the legend was probably incorporated into the Himapant legends of Siam in this manner.
-The Gilen is a mixture of various animals, which come from differing elemental environments, representing elemental magical forces present within each personified creature.
+The Gilen is a mixture of various animals which come from differing elemental environments, representing elemental magical forces present within each personified creature.
 Many of the Himapant animals actually represent gods and devas of the Celestial Realms, and bodhisattvas, who manifest as personifications which represent the true nature of each creature deity through the symbolism of the various body parts amalgamated into the design of the Mythical creature.

-In Phra Aphai Mani, the masterpiece epic poem of Sunthorn Phu, a renowned poet of the 18th century.
-There is a monster that is Sudsakorn's steed, one of the main characters in the epic.
-This creature was called "Ma Nin Mangkorn" (ม้านิลมังกร, "ceylonite dragon horse"), it is depicted as it has diamond fangs, ceylonite scales, and a birthmark on the tongue.
-It was a mixture of horse, dragon, deer antlers, fish scales, and Phaya Nak tail, with has black sequins all over.
+In Phra Aphai Mani, the masterpiece epic poem of Sunthorn Phu, a renowned poet of the 18th century, there is a monster that is Sudsakorn's steed, one of the main characters in the epic.
+This creature was called "Ma Nin Mangkorn" (ม้านิลมังกร, "ceylonite dragon horse") and is depicted as having diamond fangs, ceylonite scales, and a birthmark on the tongue.
+It was a mixture of horse, dragon, deer antlers, fish scales, and Phaya Nak tail, and has black sequins all over.
 Its appearance resembles a qilin.